 - its epistemological underpinnings in investigative practices and material cultures

 - its cultural embeddedness, including the ways in which scientific knowledge is gendered, raced, and classed

 - the interactions between concepts of the human, the social, and the natural within the sciences

 - technology as an ethical, political, economic and social force

 - the communication of scientific and technological developments, including its representational and pedagogical aspects

 - science, technology, and cross–cultural exchange

-Although the program is aimed at preparing students for a career in STS teaching and research, their knowledge and skills are meant to be transferable to other professions, including policy analysis, journalism, education, and law.
+The program is aimed at preparing students for careers in STS teaching and research as well as developing the skills and knowledge needed for other professions, including policy analysis, journalism, management, education, and law.

 - Students will be required to take the equivalent of three full graduate course (18 credits), of which one (6 credits) may be from another program, and of which up to 6 credits may be in directed readings